Ian Miller (illustrator): Style and technique

 Rust, falling facades, tottering buttresses, and an overriding sense of impermanence, these are the things which fascinate me the most. [...]
 My early exposure to the cinematic medium had a pronounced effect on the way I perceive and construct my imagery.
 I see in terms of still images from a film [...]
 Everything I draw is part of an episodic sequence. [...]
 In truth, inspiration is just about everywhere you choose to look.
 It's all mixed up in non-artistic things in day-to-day interactions and boring interludes.
 It's a huge mess of pottage spiked with grit but if you're persistent you'll always find the meat.

 Miller has experimented with various media during his career, but has a preference for pencils, technical pens, watercolour, and charcoal.
 "I found self-expression with the pen – with oils it was quite the opposite."
 He also occasionally combines collage and photography into his pieces.
 His best-known published work has tended to be characterised by a trademark pen-and-ink and wash technique executed on line board and which he refers to as his 'Tight Pen Style', emphasising line detail and a restricted use of colour, something he views as a result of both short-sightedness and Northern European proclivities:

 Although short-sightedness must have influenced my close-worked pen style I think it is also true to say that this obsessional regard for surface details is very much in keeping with the Northern European Art traditions. [...]
 [In Northern Europe] the emphasis revolved more around temporal scenes and a concern for mood and things observed close in. [...]
 It is also to do with the collective mind and racial memories, which touch at the roots of each successive generation.

-More recently he has taken to adding an Apple Macintosh computer to his range of tools.